kahlil/grunt-compass/README.md

     See [minimatch](https://github.com/isaacs/minimatch) for more globbing usage.

     Note a SASS/SCSS file will be ignored if its filename begin with an underscore `_`.
-And all files you specify **MUST** under directory the `src` specified.
+And all files you specify **MUST** be under the directory that you specified with `src`.

     See [SASS-partials](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#partials).